-This course takes a customer-centric approach to explore and identify the ingredients for building, managing and communicating inspiring brands.
-Topics covered include understanding the functions of a brand, positioning and crafting the brand image, measuring brand equity and creating an effective communication strategy.
+This course takes a customer-centric approach to explore and identify the ingredients for building, managing, and communicating inspiring brands.
+Topics covered include understanding the functions of a brand, positioning and crafting the brand image, measuring brand equity, and creating an effective communication strategy.
 Business majors only.
-Prerequisite: MKTG 210 and ENGL 204.
-Students cannot receive credit for both SOAN 231 and MKTG 225 or for both SOAN 235 and MKTG 225.
+Prerequisites: MKTG 210 and ENGL 204 or ENGL 206.
+Students cannot receive credit for both MCOM 217 and MKTG 225.